tekknolagi/tekknolagi.github.com/_posts/2022-04-16-definite-assignment.md

 }
 ```

-Alright, pretty good.
-Array lookups are constant time and often one machine
+At first blush, this looks pretty good.
+Array lookups are constant time and
+often one machine instruction.
+It doesn't take too long to fetch some data from
+memory, either, especially when the memory is in a cache.
+Remember when local
-instruction.
-Remember when local variable lookups in Python used to be
+variable lookups in Python used to be implemented using a hash table?
+This is a
-implemented using a hash table?
-This is a huge improvement.
+huge improvement.

 Anyway, part of this opcode implementation includes a check to see if the local
-variable is bound.
+variable is bound---checking if `value == NULL`.
 Why, though?
-Why can't the runtime just see that `a` is
+Why can't the
-defined *right there*?
-Why must we do all of this extra work?[^drama]
+runtime just see that `a` is defined *right there*?
+Why must we do all of this
+extra work?[^drama]

 [^drama]: I'm being a little bit dramatic.
 Null checks and conditional jumps
     are *extremely fast* in the grand scheme of things.
 When optimizing a